-One of the coolest activities that we did this last year, besides the elephant seal colony, was visit a Monarch Butterfly Grove in Pismo, CA. Located just inside of Pismo Beach on highway 1 it is easily accessible from the 101 and is also located just a few minutes away from good food, the pier, and the beach.
+Located just inside of Pismo Beach on highway 1 it is easily accessible from the 101 and is also located just a few minutes away from good food, the pier, and the beach.
 However, there is no parking lot so you will need to park on the highway and walk into the butterfly grove.

 At the grove, tens of thousands of butterflies rest in the trees all clumped together looking like leaves on the branches.
 In the picture below the big clumps of what looks like dried leaves are actually the butterflies grouped together to have protection from the wind and cold!